pharmaledgerassoc/helm-charts/charts/epi/README.md

 This enables storing the following secret values in one of the supported Secret stores (e.g. Azure Key Vault or AWS Secrets Manager) instead of using Kubernetes Secrets:

 - `apihub.json` - If using SSO, *apihub.json* contains SSO configuration like Client ID and Secret
-- `roapihub.json` - contains Aapiub Configuration for leaflet Reader
+- `roapihub.json` - Contains Apihub Configuration for leaflet Reader
 - `env.json` - Contains the secret passphrase for de/encrypting the generated private keys for the wallets.

 More information can be found here: